danielnixon/playwarts/README.md

 In all three cases you should declare a dependency on `play.api.Application` instead.

+#### PlayGlobalExecutionContext

+Play's global execution context `play.api.libs.concurrent.Execution#defaultContext` is disabled.
+Declare a dependency on an `ExecutionContext` instead.

 #### SessionPartial

 `play.api.mvc.Session` has an `apply` method that can throw.
 Use `Session#get` instead.